apereo/cas/docs/cas-server-documentation/installation/Admin-Dashboard.md

 This capability is a work in progress.
 We encourage you to start to experiment and test your CAS deployment with this feature and contribute fixes.</p></div>

+Accessing the Palantir dashboard will by default require a form-based user authentication.
+The credentials used to access this feature are those presented by Spring Security configuration:

+{% include_cached casproperties.html thirdPartyStartsWith="spring.security.user" %}

+Furthermore, note that Palantir requires a number of actuator endpoints, such as `info`, `env`, etc that are provided by CAS and Spring Boot.
+It essentially sits on top of actuator endpoints and consumes and renders data.
+You will need to make sure these endpoints are enabled and exposed for your CAS deployment.
+There are startup checks in place to ensure all required actuator endpoints are present and configured and you may always check your browser's console logs to figure out which endpoints are missing or misconfigured.

+Once enabled, Palantir is available at `/cas/palantir`.

 {% endtab %}

 Palantir access will by default require a form-based user authentication.
 The credentials